odow/SDDP.jl/docs/src/tutorial/first_example.md

 dynamic programming.
 To illustrate some of the basic functionality of SDDP.jl, we implement a very simple model of the hydrothermal scheduling problem.

-In this model, where are two generators: a thermal generator (with a cost of
+In this model, where are two generators: a thermal generator, and a hydro generator.
+The thermal generator has a short-run marginal cost of \\\$50/MWh in the first stage, \\\$100/MWh in the second stage, and \\\$150/MWh in the third stage.
+The hydro generator has a short-run marginal cost of \\\$0/MWh.
-\\\$100/MWh), and a hydro-generator (with a cost of \\\$0/MWh).

 We consider the problem of scheduling the generation over three time periods in order to meet a known demand of 150 MWh in each period.

-The hydro-generator draws water from a reservoir which has a maximum capacity of 200 units.
+The hydro generator draws water from a reservoir which has a maximum capacity of 200 units.
 We assume that at the start of the first time period, the reservoir is full.
-In addition to the ability to generate electricity by passing water through the hydroelectric turbine, the hydro-generator can also spill water down a spillway (bypassing the turbine) in order to prevent the water from over-topping the dam.
+In addition to the ability to generate electricity by passing water through the hydroelectric turbine, the hydro generator can also spill water down a spillway (bypassing the turbine) in order to prevent the water from over-topping the dam.
 We assume that there is no cost of spillage.